 Most people who have ponds will tell you that they get immense satisfaction and enjoyment from their pond (or ponds in many cases).
-People will often spend hours just relaxing by the pond enjoying the sights and sounds of the fish and wildlife that inhabit or visit the pond.
-A well designed pond will bring you satisfaction for many years to come.
+People will often spend hours just relaxing by their pond enjoying the sights and sounds of the fish in the pond and the wildlife that visit the pond.
+A well designed pond will bring you satisfaction for many years to come, but there are some things you should consider before putting a shovel in the ground.
 Here are some pond design tips to help you create the perfect pond for your back yard.

-There are basically three types of ponds that people generally build:
+There are basically four types of ponds that people generally build:

-- DEPTH – It is important to make your pond adequately deep, even if you are not building a large pond.
+It is important to make your pond adequately deep, even if you are not building a large pond.
 Shallow ponds tend to heat up too much in the summer months and freeze solid in the winter.
-The minimum deepest point for any pond should be 24″.
-If you are planning on putting goldfish in the pond make at least 36″.
-Ponds for koi should be a minimum 48″ to give them adequate room to grow and properly develop.
-People often don’t think that they are going to put fish in their pond, but 9 times out of 10 they end up with goldfish and koi in small shallow ponds.
+The minimum deepest point for any pond should be 24″ / 60 cm.
+If you are planning on putting goldfish in the pond make a deep area at least 36″/ 90 cm.
+This will the give the goldfish extra room to overwinter below the ice during winter.
+Ponds for koi should have a large proportion of the pond 48″/120 cm or deeper to give them adequate room to grow and properly develop.

-- SHELVES – Shelves for plants are not a critical in pond design, but having shelves is much easier than trying to arrange your plants on blocks or upside-down pails.
+Shelves or ledges are important in ponds if you are considering having aquatic plants.
+Having level shelves to place plants on, makes it much easier than trying to arrange your plants on blocks or upside-down pails to provide them with the proper depth.
 Having shelves at various depths allows for placement of plants that have different requirements.
-Make the first shelf 12″ deep for most marginal plants, 24″ deep is great for most submerged plants and water lilies (36″ for large varieties).
-Having shelves deeper than 36″ is not usually necessary.
+Make the first shelf 6″-12″ / 15 cm-30c cm deep for most marginal plants, 24″ / 60 cm deep is great for most submerged plants and water lilies.
+Having shelves deeper than 24″ is not usually necessary for plants.